yinkam/xtreme-grep/README.md

 *This repository is part of [Pragmatic AI Labs Rust Bootcamp](https://ds500.paiml.com/bootcamps/rust)*

 A fast, colorized grep implementation written in Rust that searches for patterns in files and directories with syntax highlighting.
-Features comprehensive testing, CI/CD pipeline, and optimized dependencies for production use.
+Features comprehensive testing and optimized dependencies for production use.

 ## Overview

 XGrep is a command-line text search tool that mimics the functionality of the Unix `grep` command.
 It recursively searches through files and directories for specified patterns using regular expressions, with the added benefit of colorized output to highlight matches.

-This project demonstrates comprehensive Rust development practices including modular code organization, error handling, command-line argument parsing, file system traversal, extensive testing (58 tests), CI/CD automation, and dependency optimization.
+This project demonstrates comprehensive Rust development practices including modular code organization, error handling, command-line argument parsing, file system traversal, and extensive testing (58 tests).

 ## Features